This blog post was originally published in August 2021 and was most recently updated on August 24, 2022.

-I go to the Minnesota State Fair for many reasons: nostalgia, the live entertainment, the livestock, the educational exhibits, the display cases full of prizewinning knitwear.
+I go to the Minnesota State Fair for many reasons: nostalgia, live entertainment, livestock, educational exhibits, display cases full of prizewinning knitwear.

 But mostly, it's about the food.
-Some people delight in trying new foods and checking out different vendors, but over the past several years, I've learned that I prefer to stick to my favorites.
+This year, I'll be covering the new State Fair foods for the Heavy Table, but when I visit the fair on my own time, I'll be sticking to my favorites.
 I even like to eat my favorite foods in a particular order, timed to (mostly) not result in a stomach ache and to keep me going through twelve-plus hours on my feet.

 For me, the ideal fair foods are desserts and fried stuff.
-There are 364 other days every year for fruits, vegetables, whole grains, and dairy products that have not been battered and deep-fried.
-I am not looking for a gourmet experience, or something novel, or something "healthy"—I want to revel in the glories of sugar and fat.
+There are 364 other days every year for fruits, vegetables, whole grains, and dairy products that have not been battered and deep-fried—at the fair, I want to revel in the glories of sugar and fat.

 I've found that most fairgoers have very strong opinions about the best fair food.
 My sister Rachel swears that Tom Thumb mini donuts put the competition to shame, while Mike is obsessed with the Holy Land's fresh mint lemonade slushy.
 This is my personal and highly subjective list of the best foods at the Minnesota State Fair, and yes, there is one and only one place where you should order cheese curds.